arunpshankar/VAIS-RAG-Patterns/README.md

 This repository offers a comprehensive toolkit for building and evaluating RAG pipelines specifically designed for question answering on documents.
-Leveraging Vertex AI Search and Gemini Pro, it streamlines document processing, enhances search accuracy, and enables robust evaluation of retrieval and answer quality.
+Leveraging Vertex AI Search and Gemini Pro, it streamlines document ingestion, enhances search accuracy, and enables robust evaluation of retrieval and answer quality.
- Explore the provided code and detailed [[Medium article](https://medium.com/google-cloud/architectural-blueprints-for-rag-automation-advanced-document-understanding-using-vertex-ai-search-537ee9376847)] to learn how to create RAG pipelines that deliver accurate and reliable responses to your inquiries.
+ Explore the provided code and detailed [[Medium article](https://medium.com/google-cloud/architectural-blueprints-for-rag-automation-advanced-document-understanding-using-vertex-ai-search-537ee9376847)] to learn how to create and evaluate RAG pipelines that deliver accurate and reliable responses to your inquiries.